hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 3 3 4 1 3 1 7
-Weapons/Armour: An Orc Shaman may be armed with weapons chosen from the Orc equipment list.
-An Orc Shaman may never wear armour.
+Weapons/Armor: An Orc Shaman may be armed with weapons chosen from the Orc equipment list.
+An Orc Shaman may never wear armor.
 Skills: The Orc Shaman may choose from Strength when he gains a new skill.
 In addition, the Orc Shaman may choose from the Orc Special Skill list.